lwmqn/shepherd/README.md

 **Arguments:**

-1. `name` (_String_): The name of your server.
-A default name will be used if it is not given.
+1. `name` (_String_): Name of your server.
+A default name will be used if not given.
 2. `settings` (_Object_): This is the settings for the Mosca MQTT broker.
-If it is not given, the MqttShepherd will use port 1883 and LevelUp for presistence by default.
+If not given, the MqttShepherd will use port 1883 and LevelUp for presistence by default.
     You can set up your backend, like mongoDB, Redis, Mosquitto or RabbitMQ, through this option.
 Please refer to the [Mosca wiki page](https://github.com/mcollina/mosca/wiki/Mosca-advanced-usage) for details.

 **Returns:**

-* (_Object_) an instance of MqttShepherd
+* (_Object_): qserver, an instance of MqttShepherd

 **Examples:**